 We certain – the[n Tracy] – [n] comes from ‘then’. [t] in ‘certain’ comes from the position of the tongue on the alveolar ridge, followed by a glottalisation of the [t] occurring in reverse.
 However, this can sound like [k] possibly due to effects of nasalisation of preceding [n] creating more of a sense of a velarisation.
 To make any sense, I have to assume it is ‘certain’.

-Nazeef in Fingal – [holding different views then] – there is some sense of a [g] at [d] in ‘holding’; [d] in ‘different’ disappears enough to permit [F] and [n] in ‘Fingal’; ‘in’ comes from [n] in ‘different; [f] in ‘Nazeef’ comes from [v] in ‘views’; [z] comes from [s] in same word.
+Nazeef in Fingal – [holding different views then] – there is some sense of a [g] at [d] in ‘holding’; [d] in ‘different’ disappears enough to permit [F] and [n] in ‘Fingal’; ‘in’ comes from [n] in ‘different; [f] in ‘Nazeef’ comes from [v] in ‘views’ and continues to sound like [v] in RS; [z] comes from [s] in same word.